afiqhafizuddin/afiqhafizuddin/README.md

 All repos that start with `course` indicates it's a repo that is used for special and lengthy courses such as Professional Certificates, Specialtization programs offered by **Coursera**, and **edX** to name a few.
 And yes, I do like taking online courses, both free and paid.
 That is my commitment.

+#### **miscellaneous**

+All repos that does not follow the aforementioned naming convention are not learning repo nor course repo.
+It's probably my own works or my punching bag og GitHub 😅.

 ## To all persons/coders/programmers who happen to stumble upon this noob GitHub profile, hi and kindly keep giving boost to me to continue this never ending learning journey.

 # Thank You!